ishanbhat2004/Sudoku-Solver-/README.md

 # Sudoku-Solver

-This program uses backtracking and recusrsion to solve a sudoku puzzle.
+This program uses backtracking and recursion to solve a sudoku puzzle.